NEW YORK (AP) -- Stocks are opening higher on Wall Street ahead of a two-day meeting of Federal Reserve policymakers.

-The Dow Jones industrial average was up 79 points, or 0.6 percent, to 14,535 points shortly after the opening bell Wednesday.
+The Dow Jones industrial average rose 144 points, or 1 percent, to 15,218 points in the first few minutes of trading Monday.